Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: A primal-dual interpretation of HDF for

-Geometrically, the update operation is a vertical translation of the line $\gamma(t)$ for $t < \tau$.
 The following lemma shows that, if a line $\gamma_j$ was dominant for a time $t < \tau$ prior to the arrival of the new job at time $\tau$, then it will remain dominant after the application of Procedures~\ref{algo:linear1} and~\ref{algo:linear2}.

 \begin{lemma}[past dominance] For $\lambda_{j}$'s as defined by both Procedure~\ref{algo:linear1} and Procedure~\ref{algo:linear2}, and $A \equiv HDF$, if job $j \in {\cal J}_\tau \cup P_\tau$ is executed at time $t<\tau$, then $\gamma_j$ is dominant at $t$. \end{lemma} \begin{proof} The proof is based on the following three claims.